danialfarid/ng-file-upload/README.md

               // by default it would assume the file is valid if the duration or dimension cannot be calculated by the browser. ngf-ignore-invalid="'pattern, maxSize'" // ignore the files that fail the specified validations.
-              // They will just be ignored and won't show up in ngf-model-invalid or make the form invalid.
+              // They will just be ignored and won't show up in ngf-model-invalid or make the form invalid. ngf-run-all-validations="boolean" // default false.
+Runs all the specified validate directives.
+By default
+              // once a validation fails for a file it would stop running other validations for that file.

 >Upload/Drop</div>